jooray/ollama-like-venice/README.md

 This project simulates the Ollama API using Venice.ai's text generation capabilities, allowing users to access a lifetime Pro account without token fees, usage costs, or subscriptions.
 The project uses Selenium automation framework to interact with Venice in a clever way, making it suitable for personal inference and integration with IDEs and LLM front-ends.

+## Venice Pro accounts for sale

+If you would become a lifetime Pro user on Venice, head over to the [original crowdfunding page](https://pay.cypherpunk.today/apps/26zEBNn6FGAkzvVVuDMz3SXrKJLU/crowdfund), the pro accounts are still on sale.

+Please note that currently they are seed-based (not e-mail/password), so they can't be used with this code.
+I am trying to solve this (if you'd like to contribute code, send me pull request).

 ## Installation

 To install the project, follow these steps: